mathesonkd/inquiryreports/README.md

 # InquiryReports
-Inquiry Reports Repository for Music Informatics
+Inquiry Reports Repository for Music Informatics.

 This Repository is the holding space for my Inquiry Reports in Music Informatics